Fat Polygonal Partitions with Applications to Visualization and Embeddings: Embedding ultrametrics into

-\section{Embedding ultrametrics into \box3}
+\section{Embedding ultrametrics into $\mathbb R^d$}

-Before we describe our algorithm for embedding ultrametrics into $\mathbb{R}^d$, we define \emph{$\alpha$-hierarchical well separated trees}, or $\alpha$-HSTs for short, introduced by Bartal~\cite{Bar1}.
+Before we describe our algorithm for embedding ultrametrics into $\mathbb{R}^d$, we define \emph{$\alpha$-hi\-er\-ar\-chi\-cal well separated trees}, or $\alpha$-HSTs for short, introduced by Bartal~\cite{Bar1}.
 Let $\alpha>1$ be a parameter.
 An $\alpha$-HST is a rooted tree~$\tree$ with all leaves on the same level, where each node $\node$ has an associated label $l(\node)$ such that for any node~$\node$ with parent $\othernode$ we have $l(\othernode)=\alpha\cdot l(\node)$.
-The metric space that corresponds to the HST $\tree$ is defined on the leaves of~$\tree$, and the distance between any two leaves in $\tree$ is equal to the label of the their nearest common ancestor.
+The metric space that corresponds to the HST $\tree$ is defined on the leaves of~$\tree$, and the distance between any two leaves in $\tree$ is equal to the label of the their lowest common ancestor.

 Let $M=(X,D)$ be the given ultrametric.
 After scaling $M$, we can assume that the minimum distance is~1 and the diameter is~$\Delta$.
 For any $\alpha>1$, we can embed $M$ into an $\alpha$-HST, with distortion $\alpha$~\cite{BartalMendelUltra}.
 Given~$M$, we initially compute an embedding of $M$ into a $2$-HST $\tree$ with distortion 2.
 Let $M_{\tree}=(X,D_{\tree})$ be the metric space corresponding to $\tree$.
 Any embedding of $M_{\tree}$ into $\Reals^d$ with distortion $c'$, yields an embedding of $M$ into $\mathbb{R}^d$ with distortion~$O(c')$.
 It therefore suffices to embed of $M_{\tree}$ into $\Reals^d$.
 With a slight abuse of notation we will from now on denote the leaf of $\tree$ corresponding to a point $x\in X$ simply by~$x$.